payload/redo-monorepo-example/README.md

 The `do/delegate.od` script generates a list of search paths based on `$1`.
 It differs from `redo-whichdo` in the way that it also looks into subdirectories named `do`.
 The `.do` files in the subdirectory have lower priority than `.do` files in the current directory.

+Note that the implementation currently relies on bashisms.